coda/packs-sdk/docs/guides/advanced/libraries.md

 - Browser: `window`, `document`, `XMLHttpRequest`, `fetch()`
 - Node.js: `fs`, `http`

 Unfortunately there isn't an easy way to determine beforehand if a given library will fail due to an unavailable API.
 At the moment the best approach is to try the library and see if it runs successfully in the Packs environment.
+The `code execute` command runs your code in a VM with all of the same limitations in place, allowing you test compatibility without needing to upload your code to server.

-!!! info "Some Node.js compatibility via browserify"
+### Shims

-    When using the CLI, [browserify][browserify] is used to provide polyfills [for some Node.js modules][browserify_modules].
-These polyfills themselves are designed to work in the browser, so not all modules that browserify supports may be supported in the Packs execution environment.
+When using the CLI, [browserify][browserify] is used to provide shims [for some Node.js modules][browserify_modules].
+These shims themselves are designed to work in the browser, so not all modules that browserify supports may be supported in the Packs execution environment.

 [mdn_standard]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects